Corporate Governance Statement

 Due to the presence of a significant shareholder at the time of re-admission in December 2017, the Company put in place contractual arrangements to protect minority shareholders in the form of a Relationship Agreement.

-The Audit Committee comprises Tom Quigley (Chairman), Ian Pearson and Oscar Leiva.
+The Audit Committee comprises Tom Quigley (Chairman) and Ian Pearson.
 Meetings are also attended, by the Finance Director as appropriate.
 It meets as required and specifically to review the Interim Report and Annual Report, and to consider the suitability and monitor the effectiveness of internal control processes.
 The Audit Committee also reviews the findings of the external auditor and reviews accounting policies and material accounting judgements.
 The Audit Committee normally meets at least three times in each financial year and has unrestricted access to the Group’s external auditor.

 The Remuneration Committee comprises Ian Pearson (Chairman), Tom Quigley and Oscar Leiva.
 The Remuneration Committee reviews the performance of the Executive Directors and makes recommendations to the Board on matters relating to their remuneration and terms of service.
 The Remuneration Committee also makes recommendations to the Board on proposals for the granting of share options and other equity incentives pursuant to any employee share option scheme or equity incentive plans in operation from time to time.
 The Remuneration Committee meets at least annually.
 In exercising this role, the Directors have regard to the recommendations put forward by the QCA Guidelines.